efeacer/Stanford_CS106B_Assignments/README.md

 # CS106B_Assignments-
 The codes for the assignments I have undertaken for the CS106B (Programming Abstractions in C++) course, in Stanford University.
+I've provided my own solutions and inputs only, no project files...
 The assignment topics are as follows:

 Assignment 1: Pixel manipulation using Grid and Vector data structures.

 Assignment 2: Breadth first search, file reading, and random text generation throuh Markov chains.

-Assignment 3: Fractal graphics using recursion (fractals such as Sierpinski, Tree and Mandelbrot Set)
+Assignment 3: Fractal graphics using recursion (fractals such as Sierpinski, Tree and Mandelbrot Set), grammar structure solver using recursive exploration.

 Assignment 4: Code for the game Boggle(human vs computer), uses recursive backtracking to explore words in a boggle game grid.